 Welcome to Shark Class!

-Our teacher is Mr Williams-Jones email@example.com and our teaching assistant is Mr Knell
+Our teacher is Mr Williams-Jones email@example.com.
+Our teaching assistants are Mrs Hawtin and Mrs Winterbottom.

 Welcome to Dolphin Class!